Chengyi-Hua/SMDA_Financial_Anxiety_on_Reddit/data_collection_and_cleaning/README.md

 ### `data_collection_and_cleaning.ipynb`

-The notebook contains the complete and fully reproducible pipeline, including:
+The notebook contains the complete pipeline, including:

 - Reddit data collection using the Arctic Shift API
 - Data cleaning and preprocessing